Critical Information for Students Subject to Dismissal

-Students who are subject to dismissal are notified by University email that they have failed to meet minimum scholastic standards for two consecutive semesters and are subject to dismissal from the University.
-Students have the opportunity to appeal their dismissal and are provided with the information listed below.
+Students who are subject to dismissal are notified by official university email that they have failed to meet minimum academic standards for two consecutive semesters and are subject to dismissal from the University.
+Students have the opportunity to appeal their dismissal.

 Students who do not submit an appeal by the deadline indicated in their notification correspondence will be academically dismissed.
 Late appeals are NOT accepted.